MLB rumors: Latest news, buzz

 Injuries

+• The Minnesota Twins place pitcher Phil Hughes was placed on the 10-day disabled list with shoulder discomfort.

-• Seattle Mariners placed second baseman Robinson Cano on the 10-day disabled list with a retroactive right quad strain.
-The move is retroactive to May 13.
+• Arizona Diamondbacks placed pitcher Taijuan Walker on the 10-day disabled list with right index finger blister.
+Move is retroactive to May 20.

-• Texas Rangers placed centerfielder Carlos Gomez on the 10-day disabled list with a strained right hamstring.
-The move is retroactive to May 15.
+• Houston Astros placed catcher Brian McCann on the 7-day disabled list with a concussion.

-• The New York Mets placed shortstop Asdrubal Cabrera on the 10-day disabled list with a sprained left thumb.
-Move is retroactive to May 14 and transferred reliever Jeurys Familia to the 60-day disabled list.
+• Baltimore Orioles placed shortstop Ryan Flaherty on the 10-day disabled list with a right shoulder strain.
+Move is retroactive to May 19.